 Award winning performance

 A traditionally styled kettle ideal to fit in with a country kitchen theme.
+Large capacity makes it ideal for bigger families.

 Award winning performance